Keysearch Review (Keyword Research on a Budget)

 Yes and no.

-Because it’s incredibly affordable.
+Because it’s very affordable.
 The tool is what it is.
-You get quite a lot of features for a very low price.
+You get quite a lot of features for a reasonably low price.

 But you need to be able to put things in perspective.
 Don’t take the scores and colors as gospel.
-In fact, I’d recommend you ignore those things entirely.
+In fact, I’d recommend you ignore those things altogether.

 Use Keysearch only for fact-based data.
 Use it to track rankings, find new keyword ideas, see SERP snapshots of keywords, find keywords other websites are ranking for, etc.